Sir Tatton Sykes, 4th Baronet: Blood-stock

 While in London Sykes walked from London to Epsom to see Eager's Derby win in 1791; and next year he rode down to see John Bull win.
 His name first appears in the Racing Calendar as an owner of racehorses in 1803, when his Telemachus ran at Middleham, Yorkshire.
 In 1805 he rode his own horse Hudibras at Malton, Yorkshire, in a sweepstakes, and won the race.
 In 1808 he matched his mare Theresa over a four-mile course at Doncaster for five hundred guineas, owners riding, and won.
 For twenty years after this he from time to time kept a few horses in training at Malton, mainly for the purpose of mounting them himself in races for gentlemen riders.
 His colours were orange and purple, and the last time he wore them on a winning horse of his own was in 1829, when on All Heart and No Peel he won the Welham Cup at Malton.

 Sykes was one of the largest breeders of blood-stock in the kingdom.
 For some of his stock he gave large prices; for Colsterdale he paid thirteen hundred guineas, and for Fandango at Doncaster in 1860 £3,000.
 His stud numbered two hundred horses and mares: he bred Grey Momus, The Lawyer, St. Giles, Gaspard, Elcho, Dalby, and Lecturer.
 His annual sales were well attended, and his stock fetched high prices.

 Baronet

 On the death of his elder brother on 16 February 1823, Sykes succeeded him as the fourth baronet, and took up his residence at Sledmere House, near Malton.
 He devoted his time to agriculture, stock-breeding, and fox-hunting.
 By applying bones as manure he improved the value of the Wold estates belonging to his family, feeding sheep and growing corn where it had been impossible before.

 Other interests

 For 40 years Sykes was a master of foxhounds, hunting the country from Spurn Point to Coxwold, and paying all the kennel expenses.
 He was also an expert boxer, coached by Gentleman Jackson and Jem Belcher.

+Between 1856 and 1913, 18 rural churches were built, rebuilt or restored in East and North Yorkshire, chiefly in the Wolds, by Sykes, and later his son, the fifth baronet.